-It’s time for the annual Chinese New Year Celebration in Colorado Springs, with a film twist.
-This year’s celebration of Chinese and American-Chinese culture is an online film fest for 3 days and a finale in-theater screening of an award-winning movie.
+It’s time for the annual Chinese New Year Celebration in Colorado Springs, presented by the Colorado Springs Chinese Culture Institute.
+This year’s celebration of Chinese and American-Chinese culture consists of live performances, food vendors, and fun games.

-While the Chinese use the Gregorian calendar where it’s 2022, they also follow the Huangdi (Yellow Emperor) year of 4720.
-According to the traditional Chinese Lunar Calendar it’s the time since the Chinese Nation was said to be created; and it’s time to celebrate!
+While the Chinese use the Gregorian calendar where it’s 2024, they also follow the Huangdi (Yellow Emperor) year of 4722.
+According to the traditional Chinese Lunar Calendar, this is the time that has passed since the Chinese Nation was said to be created; and it’s time to celebrate!

 China is not alone in having fun and honoring this holiday, additional countries such as Thailand, Malaysia, South Korea, and Vietnam, among others, also follow this new year.

-Held by the CS Chinese Cultural Institute, the Chinese New Year Festival has become a popular cultural event in Colorado Springs and introduces celebrators to the fascinating history and heritage of Chinese culture.
-The Chinatown exhibit features merchants and artisans offering traditional Chinese and Asian-themed items and the “Taste of China” exhibit provides a variety of Chinese-inspired food and drink
+Held by the CS Chinese Cultural Institute, the Chinese New Year Festival has become a popular cultural event in Colorado Springs and introduces visitors to the fascinating history and heritage of Chinese culture.
+It was held online for the past 2 years, so this in-person celebration is sure to be a big one.

 In prior years there were performances including traditional Chinese dancing, some pretty amazing yo-yo demonstrations, Kung-Fu exhibitions, and an array of Chinese musical performances, all on the Main Stage.
 The “Teahouse” provided visitors a chance to chill out and relax while learning the beautiful art of calligraphy, playing mahjong, and experiencing “Go”, the traditional Chinese version of checkers.

-So get ready to celebrate and get an insider’s look at some fascinating Chinese culture, chow down on some authentic Chinese cuisine (at home), or just sit back and enjoy all the performances on film.
+So get ready to celebrate and have an insider’s look at some fascinating culture, chow down on some authentic Chinese cuisine, or just sit back and enjoy all of the unique performances.